-Snohomish Health District recommends testing wells regularly for contaminants, including lead.
+Snohomish County Health Department recommends testing wells regularly for contaminants, including lead.
 If you get your water from a drilled well, test your water on an annual basis.
 If you have a dug well, test your water every 3 months.

 Learn more about testing your water.

 Reducing Lead Exposure in Drinking Water

 If you have not used your water for several hours, run the tap until the water is noticeably colder.
 This will help flush out any lead that may have accumulated in the stagnant water.

 Use only cold water for drinking, cooking, and making baby formula.
 Hot water may contain higher levels of lead.

 Clean the screens and aerators in faucets frequently to remove captured lead particles.

 Use only certified “lead-free” piping and materials for plumbing when building or remodeling.

 Governor's Directive on Lead

 On May 2, 2016, Governor Inslee issued Directive 16-06 (the directive) in response to the growing concerns about lead being found in drinking water in schools and homes across Washington State.